ratneshsinghparihar/Node-Data/README.md

 ```

 ##Validation
-Proposal is to craete a validation service where annotations will be used to validate required attributes in any entity.
+Proposal is to create a validation service where annotations will be used to validate required attributes in any entity.

 For example check below code fragment